Eelbrain/Alice/pipeline/README.md

 The pipeline assumes the same file system organization for EEG data and predictors as the main tutorial.
 However, all intermediate files and results will be managed by the pipeline.

-If starting from scratch, only the following scripts from the base repository would need to be executed to create the required files before using the pipeline:
+If starting from scratch, only the following scripts from the base repository would need to be executed, to create the files required for the pipeline:

  - `download_alice.py` to download the dataset
  - `predictors/make_gammatone.py` to create high resolution gammatone spectrograms